mitali-1703/ScrollingText/README.md

 # ScrollingText
-A very basic app which taught me how to make the text scrollable through the entire device's screen.
+A very basic app including scrollable text with active web links.

 This is how it looks:-

-Download the [APK]() from here to see it on your device :)
+Download the [APK]() from here to run it on your device :)